To Be Takei

 To Be Takei is a 2014 American documentary film produced and directed by Jennifer M. Kroot.
-The film had its world premiere at 2014 Sundance Film Festival on January 18, 2014.
+The film had its world premiere at the Sundance Film Festival on January 18, 2014.

-After its premiere at Sundance Film Festival, Starz Digital Media acquired the distribution rights of the film.
+After its premiere at Sundance, Starz Digital Media acquired the distribution rights of the film.
 The film had a theatrical release in 2014.

 Synopsis

 Known for his role as the helmsman of the U.S.S.
-Enterprise, Lieutenant Hikaru Sulu, on Star Trek: The Original Series, To Be Takei narrates the life and journey of actor, author and activist George Takei.
-Featuring interviews with fellow Star Trek actors William Shatner, Leonard Nimoy, Nichelle Nichols, and John Cho.
+Enterprise, Lieutenant Hikaru Sulu, on Star Trek: The Original Series, To Be Takei narrates the life and journey of actor, author and activist George Takei, featuring interviews with fellow Star Trek actors William Shatner, Leonard Nimoy, Nichelle Nichols, and John Cho.